This new Very Large Telescope image shows spiral galaxy NGC 1055, which is located roughly 55 million light-years away in the constellation of Cetus.

 When seen edge-on, it is possible to get an overall view of how stars — both new patches of starbirth and older populations — are distributed throughout a galaxy, and the “heights” of the relatively flat disc and the star-loaded core become easier to measure.
 Material stretches away from the blinding brightness of the galactic plane itself, becoming more clearly observable against the darker background of the cosmos.

-This video pan shows a colourful new image from ESO’s Very Large Telescope of NGC 1055 in the constellation of Cetus (The Sea Monster).
+This video pan shows a colorful new image from ESO’s Very Large Telescope of NGC 1055 in the constellation of Cetus (The Sea Monster).

 Such a perspective also allows astronomers to study the overall shape of a galaxy’s extended disc, and to study its properties.
 One example of this is warping, which is something we see in NGC 1055.
 The galaxy has regions of peculiar twisting and disarray in its disc, likely caused by interactions with the nearby galaxy Messier 77 (eso0319) .
 This warping is visible here; NGC 1055’s disc is slightly bent and appears to wave across the core.